mark392a-ux/IndustrialMind/README.md

 All seven tracked metrics clear their targets, with faithfulness (0.989) the strongest result — indicating minimal hallucination against source documents.

-> **Note on sample size:** Compliance Precision/Recall and Knowledge Graph Coverage are evaluated against a 9-case compliance subset and the full 37-document corpus respectively.
-Perfect scores on a hand-curated set of this size are a starting signal, not a guarantee at production scale — expanding to a larger, adversarial test set is a natural next step (see [EVALUATION.md](./EVALUATION.md) for full methodology).
+> **Note on sample size:** Compliance Precision/Recall is evaluated on 15 total test cases (9 true-positive gap detections + 6 true-negative "no gap" confirmations, 0 false positives, 0 false negatives), and Knowledge Graph Coverage reflects 72/72 extracted entities linked across the full 37-document corpus.
+Perfect scores on hand-curated sets of this size are a strong initial signal, not a guarantee at production scale — expanding to a larger, adversarial test set is a natural next step (see [EVALUATION.md](./EVALUATION.md) for full methodology).

 ---